nextgis/docs_data/source/osm_search.rst

 How to find the object I need on OpenStreetMap
 ===========================

 * First you need to go to the OpenStreetMap website.
-To do this, enter osm.org in the address bar of your browser or follow this |location_link|.
+To do this, enter osm.org in the address bar of your browser or follow this `link <https://www.openstreetmap.org>`_.

-.. |location_link| raw:: html

-   <a href="https://www.openstreetmap.org" target="_blank">link</a>link.

 .. figure:: _static/osm_search1.png
    :name: osm_search1